 Otago’s geology and landforms have shaped it in a variety of ways.
 Gold in the Central Otago rivers brought population and wealth, but later growth – especially in farming – was limited by elevation and by poorer soils than Southland and Canterbury.

-The climate of Otago, in particular Central Otago, has some of New Zealand’s highest and lowest temperatures, and lowest rainfall.
+Otago, in particular Central Otago, has some of New Zealand’s highest and lowest temperatures, and its lowest rainfall.
 As an elevated region, relatively distant from the ocean, Central Otago has a more continental climate than any other area of the country.

-Alexandra's average maximum temperature in January, the hottest month, is 25.1ºC – many degrees hotter than Otago’s coastal districts.
-Alexandra’s highest temperatures in summer can reach more than 37ºC – equal to Timaru’s, and lower than only Gisborne and Christchurch.
+Alexandra's average maximum temperature in January, the hottest month, is 25.1ºC – much hotter than Otago’s coastal districts.
+Alexandra’s highest temperatures in summer can exceed 37ºC – equal to Timaru, and lower than only Gisborne and Christchurch.
 Alexandra also has a much higher proportion of days over 30ºC than Auckland, which is 1,000 kilometres further north.

-Coastal Otago’s climate is moderated by the ocean, and is significantly cooler than coastal regions further north.
+Coastal Otago’s climate is moderated by the ocean, but is significantly cooler than coastal regions further north.
 Dunedin’s mean January temperature is 15.3ºC, compared with 17.5ºC in Christchurch and 19.1ºC in Auckland.
-Its July mean of 6.6ºC matches Christchurch’s 6.6ºC but is well below Auckland’s 10.9ºC.
+Its July mean of 6.6ºC is the same as Christchurch but is well below Auckland’s 10.9ºC.

 Dunedin averages 1,682 sunshine hours annually – far lower than Alexandra, which has 2,005.

 Parts of Central Otago have New Zealand’s lowest rainfall by far.
 Alexandra’s 359 millimetres is well below the country’s next lowest centre (Timaru, with 548 millimetres).
-Queenstown, closer to the mountains, and Dunedin, on the coast, receive 749 and 738 millimetres of rain respectively – but they are still dry compared with the western South Island and the North Island.
+Queenstown, closer to the west coast, and Dunedin, on the east coast, receive 749 and 738 millimetres of rain respectively – still dry compared with the western South Island and the North Island.